The Dominican Republic pays a toll

 If you are worried about the liquor you are drinking while abroad, specially from brands you never heard of, there’s a test you can perform: set fire to a very small amount of their liquor.
 If it contains methanol, it will burn green or orange.
 Regular alcohol will burn blue.

 Drastic fall in tourism in the Dominican Republic

-The tourism industry in the Dominic Republic is paying a toll with all these incidents.
-After the news of the sudden deaths of American tourists, Dominican Republic has received fewer tourists from the United States.
-According to ForwardKeys the travel bookings from the U.S. to the island fell 84.4% for July and August (compared to the same period of last year).
+The tourism industry in the Dominican Republic paid a toll with all these incidents.
+After the news of the sudden deaths of American tourists, Dominican Republic received fewer tourists from the United States.
+According to ForwardKeys, a travel industry consulting firm, the travel bookings from the U.S. to the island fell 84.4% for July and August in 2019 (compared to the same period of last year).

 However, the country is fighting back against claims that it is an unsafe destination.
 “We are a model for global tourism,” the country’s tourism board said at a press conference last month.
 “Here we are talking about nine people, but there are countries in the area where 10 times the number of Americans have died there.
 But all eyes are on us.”